fastapi/fastapi/docs/en/docs/deployment/deta.md

 - **Restarts**: Handled by Deta Space, as part of their service.
 - **Replication**: Handled by Deta Space, as part of their service.
 - **Memory**: Limit predefined by Deta Space, you could contact them to increase it.
-- **Previous steps before starting**: Not directly supported, you could make it work with their Cron system or additional scripts.
+- **Previous steps before starting**: Can be configured using the <a href="https://deta.space/docs/en/reference/spacefile?ref=fastapi" class="external-link" target="_blank">Spacefile</a>.

 !!! note
     Deta Space is designed to make it easy (and free) to deploy simple applications quickly.

     It can simplify several use cases, but at the same time, it doesn't support others, like using external databases (apart from Deta's own NoSQL database system), custom virtual machines, etc.

-    You can read more details in the <a href="https://deta.space/docs/en/basics/micros" class="external-link" target="_blank">Deta Space docs</a> to see if it's the right choice for you.
+    You can read more details in the <a href="https://deta.space/docs/en/basics/micros?ref=fastapi" class="external-link" target="_blank">Deta Space docs</a> to see if it's the right choice for you.